toplist2048/cscourses.online/_posts/2019-04-04-java-methods.md

 <h3>Java Static Methods and Fields</h3>
 <p>Each class has a copy of the instance variables.
 There is only one copy of the code for the
 instance methods.
 However, each call of an instance method (or any method) gets space on the stack for method parameters and local variables.</p>
 <p>The same thing happens for static methods.
 There is one copy of the code.
 Parameters
 and local variables go on the stack.</p>
-</p>Just remember that only data gets its "own copy."
-There is no need to duplicate copies of
-the code itself.</p>
+</p>Only data gets its "own copy."
+There is no need to duplicate copies of the code itself.</p>

 <p>static methods have two main purposes:</p>
 <ul>